Larson wins at Bristol while Harvick and Elliott feud - KESQ

 The post-race feud between reigning Cup Series champion Chase Elliott and Kevin Harvick stole the show Saturday night, especially when Harvick angrily told the energized crowd: “I’m ready to freakin’ rip somebody’s head off.”

-The fickle crowd struggled to pick a side before settling firmly behind Elliott, NASCAR’s most popular driver.
+The fickle crowd struggled to pick a side before settling firmly behind Elliott, NASCAR’s most favorite driver.

 Larson made the race-winning pass with four laps to go to earn his sixth win of the year.
 Then Harvick and Elliott parked alongside each other on pit road, bounded out their windows, and immediately began jawing at each other.